These digital and print outlets have pushed Islamophobic discourse and thought.

 EuroIslam describes itself as “the most popular Polish online magazine critical towards Islamization of Europe from the humanistic perspective.”

 It is published by Association Europa Przyszłości (Europe of the Future), founded in 2004.
 The association was active in the pan-European campaign Voice for Europe and has demonstrated against the possibility of Turkey’s accession to the EU.

 In 2006 the Association organised a letter of support of Oriana Fallaci from Polish intellectuals, then in 2008 launched its website.
 The English version of the site provides translations of its texts and gives updates on issues from the Polish angle.

 It also publishes books and the print magazine Euroislam, which carries social and political analysis.
 According to the digital market analytics site SimilarWeb, EuroIslam received 305,030 views in October 2017.

-American Thinker was founded November 2003 as a conservative online daily magazine, this El Cerrito, California-based website and blog principally covers national security issues.
-It regularly posts articles from some of the most prominent counter-jihadist activists in the United States.
+American Thinker was founded November 2003 as a conservative online daily magazine.
+This El Cerrito, California-based website and blog principally covers national security issues and has regularly posted articles from some of the most prominent counter-jihadist activists in the United States.